 - Adverse effects on liver function (possible elevation of liver enzymes that must be monitored)

-Blocks conversion of testosterone to DHT, which is a more potent stimulator of prostate cell growth than testosterone.
+Blocks conversion of testosterone to DHT is a more potent stimulator of prostate cell growth than testosterone.

 Currently available 5-AR inhibitors:

-- Proscar®, Propecia® (finasteride) – reduces DHT levels in the blood by 70% to 90% on prostate
+- Proscar®, Propecia® (finasteride) – reduces DHT levels in the blood by 70% to 90% in the prostate.

 Advantages of 5-AR Inhibitors

-- Reduces the normal prostate cell growth and prostate size
+- Reduces the average prostate cell growth and prostate size

-- May reduce the risk of recurrence following surgery
+- It may reduce the risk of recurrence following surgery